vadim-laine/bom-tracker/README.md

 # bom-tracker
-Implementation project-based workflow for manufacture-to-order companies According to e-bom and documentation in generic formats:
+Implementation project-based workflow for manufacture-to-order companies Based on a relational e-bom and production documentation in generic formats:

   1. Import bom data from csv and excel files.
   2. Automatically Deduce hirearchical part-assembly links.
   3. Automatically Link any drawings and specification to the line items of the e-bom.